-Imagine a building that understands the working habits of every employee – from where they like to park on arrival at the office to whether they like one lump or two in their coffee.
+Imagine a building that understands the working habits of every employee – from where they like to park on arrival at the office to whether they like one scoop or two in their coffee.
+A sustainable office that also has a low carbon footprint while also improving occupancy comfort.

 Imagine no longer.
 A new digital ecosystem – made up of artificial intelligence, billions of connected devices, fast connectivity and huge volumes of data – is transforming the workplace.